 If you’re taking your time to explore Portugal with your own eyes before settling down, you should go prepared.

-Have in mind what it is that you will be looking for.
-What cities you’re considering, and what you should pay attention to out there.
+Keep in mind what it is that you will be looking for.
+What cities are you considering, and what should you pay attention to out there?

 Your to-do list could go a bit like this:

 - Stay at an Airbnb in Príncipe Real neighborhood;

 - Get to know other expats in the area (maybe online or at a bar?);